andy-berger/Front-End-Developer-Capstone/README.md

 # Front-End Developer Capstone

-This is an app that I built as part of the Meta Front-End Developer Professional Certificate.
+This is a web app that I built with React as part of the Meta Front-End Developer Professional Certification.

 ![Meta Front-End Developer Professional Certificate](littlelemon/meta-frontend-cert.png)